Pioneering project aims to clear the air for local communities

-Neath Port Talbot Council is to begin a pioneering air quality monitoring project aimed at providing accurate “real time” measurement of pollution so solutions for greener, healthier communities can be found.
+Neath Port Talbot Council is to begin a pioneering air quality monitoring project aimed at providing accurate “real-time” measurement of pollution so solutions for greener, healthier communities can be found.

-This pilot project will see 70 digital sensors being attached to lampposts in some residential areas in Port Talbot.
+This project will see 70 digital sensors being attached to lampposts in some residential areas in Port Talbot.
 The area will act as a test bed for the technology and will provide instant, real time data on how air quality varies between different neighbourhoods.

 Vortex IoT is a market leader in its field and the company’s devices are being used in one of the biggest air quality monitoring projects in Europe in the London Borough of Hammersmith and Fulham.
 Vortex IoT will provide the sensors, wireless network and maintenance support for the project.

 Vortex IoT plans to create up to 50 highly skilled engineering and advanced manufacturing jobs in the next 18 months.

 Air quality isn’t the same everywhere and pollution can build up in isolated pockets.
-Local sources, for example industry or a busy road and even rail infrastructure can affect air quality. ”
+Local sources, for example industry or a busy road and even rail infrastructure, can affect air quality. ”

 Because different areas have different levels of air quality at different times it is important for us to measure, monitor and analyse what is happening and where.
-That way we can identify trouble spots and take the right steps to ensure we all enjoy the clearest air possible.
+That way we can identify trouble spots and take the right steps to ensure we all enjoy the cleanest air possible. ”

 Neath Port Talbot Council and other organisations, including the Welsh Government, have been undertaking air quality monitoring in Neath Port Talbot for many years.
 Traditionally, air quality monitoring has centred on the existing Automatic Urban and Rural Network (AURN) air quality station situated within the grounds of Taibach Fire Station.
 However, advancements in digital technology mean that hyperlocal monitoring providing instant data about potential pollution sources can move into other areas.

 Vortex CEO, Adrian Sutton, said: "We are really privileged to be working with Neath Port Talbot Council and Swansea Bay City Deal on this pioneering project.
 I live in the area and our company has its roots in the Swansea Bay City region.
 The opportunity to deliver an environmental impact to the community in which we are based and to contribute to improved air quality and decarbonisation is one we are truly excited about.
 We will go above and beyond to deliver value to the residents of Neath Port Talbot."